klaviyo/klaviyo-swift-sdk/README.md

 ## [OPTIONAL] Foreground Push Handling

-The code below will enable push notification to show up when you app is running:
+The code below will enable push notifications to show up when you app is running:

 ```swift